DexterInd/GrovePi/Script/README.md

 * `--system-wide` - install the python package for the GrovePi within the sytem-wide environment with `sudo`: the actual command used is (`sudo python setup.py install --force`).

 Important to remember is that `--user-local`, `--env-local` and `--system-wide` options are all mutually-exclusive - they cannot be used together.
+As a last thing, different versions of it can be pulled by appending a corresponding branch name or tag.